Circo Beat: Release and Circo Beat Brasil

-A version of the album, titled Circo Beat Brasil, was also released, featuring three tracks adapted into Portuguese by Herbert Vianna (the first two) and Thedy Correa (the last one).
-This version includes special duet performances: "Mariposa tecknicolor" with Caetano Veloso, "She's Mine" with Djavan, and "Nas luzes de Rosario" (an adaptation of "Tema de Piluso") with Herbert Vianna of Paralamas.
+Circo Beat was released on November 22, 1994, by Warner Music Argentina.
+A separate edition titled Circo Beat Brasil followed, featuring three songs adapted into Portuguese—the first two by Herbert Vianna and the third by Thedy Correa—and recast as duets: "Mariposa tecknicolor" with Caetano Veloso, "She's Mine" with Djavan, and "Nas luzes de Rosario" (an adaptation of "Tema de Piluso") with Vianna of Os Paralamas do Sucesso.